-At Oranges and Apples Edinburgh based Franca shares her colourful and eclectic style with readers, as well as crafty endeavours; thoughts on fashion, society and parenthood; and more.
+At Oranges and Apples, Edinburgh-based Franca shares her colourful and eclectic style with readers, as well as crafty endeavours; thoughts on fashion, society, parenthood; and more.
 If you live in or near Edinburgh then you’ll love her guide to Edinburgh vintage and charity shops – it’s a veritable gold mine of useful information!

 Franca made this skirt and cowl, and her jumper came from a charity shop

-Franca, Oranges & Apples is a firm favourite of mine, but can you share with Moral Fibres readers and I three facts about you that they might not know:
+Franca, Oranges & Apples is a firm favourite of mine, but can you share with Moral Fibres readers and me three facts about you that they might not know:

 1. I’m a German person but I’ve never lived in Germany (I grew up in Luxembourg).
 I went to a European school where I had some lessons in English and French.
 My accent is essentially unplaceable!

 2. I really really like tea.
 I drink litres of it every day and try to stick to mostly herbal, but my favourites are earl grey and Darjeeling.